Apprenticeships are an ideal way to gain a nationally recognised qualification, whilst being paid a wage.

 road testing vehicles before and after repair

 With experience at this level you could progress to job roles such as a senior technician, workshop supervisor or garage manager.
 There are also jobs such as breakdown engineers, MOT testers, or you could specialise in a particular area like motorsport engineering.
 Some apprentices that we have trained at the GTA have gone on to successfully set-up and run their own garage or business.

-Although it is preferred that you will already hold grades A to C in English and Maths, if you don't already have them you will be able to study towards the following as part of you apprenticeship:
+Although it is preferred that you will already hold grades 4 - 9 in GCSE English and Maths, if you don't you, will be able to study towards the following as part of you apprenticeship:

 Functional Skill Mathematics Level 2